simtony/BART-word-orderer/README.md

 This repo contains implementation for the COLING 2022 paper [On the Role of Pre-trained Language Models in Word Ordering: A Case Study with BART](https://aclanthology.org/2022.coling-1.567.pdf)
 .
 It achieves state-of-the-art results on the classic word ordering task and the partial tree linearization task.
+Here is a short [oral presentation](https://youtu.be/sWhNsSmqLdw) for a quick grasp of the gist.

 The implementation is based on [fairseq](https://github.com/facebookresearch/fairseq).
 To see the modifications, compare the HEAD commit with the `init with fairseq v0.10.2` comit, which is identical to the `v0.10.2` tag of fairseq.
 Note that our implementation is only for research purpose and there is huge room for efficiency improvements.